lynnfaiz/LSTM/README.md

 Prediciton model for time series data prediction using LSTM

 2. Project Description:
-The code train and test the LSTM moel for predicting GIC.
+The code train and test the long short-term memory (LSTM) model for predicting a time series data.
+You can amend the result to train Bidirectional LSTM (BiLSTM) model and compare the results.
-It uses time series data related to the space weather.
+It uses time series data for both, the input and output.
 This model can be used for other time series datasets.
 This code runs on Matlab.